 When you’re having several guests over for Thanksgiving dinner, it’s a nice touch to have a selection of wine, spirits or beer on hand.
 With skills like The Bartender, What Beer? and MySomm, you can easily find drinks that go best with the food you’ll be serving.

 Preparing a huge meal for a group of people is already arduous — but add an energetic kid who wants to help you cook can make you crazy when you’re strapped for time.
-Let Alexa assist you by telling your kid(s) a short bedtime story to put them to sleep.
+Let Alexa assist you by telling your kid(s) a short bedtime story to.